LOST-STATS/lost-stats.github.io/Presentation/histograms.md

 ## R

-Histograms can be represented using base R, or more elegantly with ggplot.
-R comes with a built-in dataset containing per-capita income in the US states for the year 1974, which we will be using.
+Histograms can be represented using base `R`, or more elegantly with `ggplot`. `R` comes with a built-in `states.x77` dataset containing per-capita income in the US states for the year 1974, which we will be using.

 ```r